OfficeDev/open-xml-docs/docs/working-with-the-shared-string-table.md

 specified text exists in the shared string table.
 If the text does not exist, it is added as a shared string item to the shared string table.

-For more information about how to use the <span class="keyword">SharedStringTable</span> class to programmatically insert text into a cell, see [How to: Insert text into a cell in a spreadsheet document (Open XML SDK)](how-to-insert-text-into-a-cell-in-a-spreadsheet.md).
+For more information about how to use the **SharedStringTable** class to programmatically insert text into a cell, see [How to: Insert text into a cell in a spreadsheet document (Open XML SDK)](how-to-insert-text-into-a-cell-in-a-spreadsheet.md).

 ```csharp